ZeroSpree/CSSans.Pro/README.md

 </div>
 ```

+## IE support

+**CSSans Pro** can work on older browsers that don't support CSS Custom Properties.
+Here's a few ways to do that, pick the one that suits best:

+* Clone the repo locally and build your own version of `cssans.min.ie.css` or...

+* ...Use the IE compatible [`/dist/cssans.min.ie.css`](https://github.com/ZeroSpree/CSSans.Pro/blob/master/dist/cssans.min.ie.css) -
+this file contains no CSS Variables, all the code is precompiled to normal CSS properties.
+Feel free to find all/replace all colors and spacings you'd like to customize.

 ## Accessibility

+> You don't need to read this if you use the `CSSans()` JavaScript function.

 **CSSans Pro** is made out of CSS shapes that screen readers and other assistive technologies cannot identify.